retro/state-machete/README.md

 # state-machete

-FIXME: my new library.

-## Usage

-FIXME: write usage documentation!

-Build a deployable jar of this library:

-    $ clojure -A:jar
+Functional statecharts implementation for Clojure and ClojureScript.

+Documentation is missing at the moment, but there is a very extensive test suite that can be consulted.

+Implementation is based on the SCXML standard, and test suite is ported from the [SCION](https://gitlab.com/scion-scxml) project.

 ## License

-Copyright © 2020 Retro
+Copyright © 2020 Mihael Konjevic (konjevic@gmail.com)

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.